bmaupin/test-civ5-scenario/docs/log.md

 1. See below to use the custom image

+#### Create dawn of man image

+This is the image shown at the start of the game, and so it doesn't need to be created for AI-only civilisations

+- Image should contain the leader, and the leader should be on the left half of the image
+- Image should be 1024 x 768

 #### Use custom image

 1. Resize as appropriate; see here: https://forums.civfanatics.com/threads/icon-and-screen-pixel-dimension-reference.499400/

+   1. First, resize the image

+      _Image_ > _Canvas Size_

+   1. Because DDS images are exported from the selected layer and not the image, the layer needs to be resized as well

+      Right-click the layer > _Layer to Image Size_

 1. Save as DDS